 You cannot assume to know your potential partner’s position on anything without asking.
 Thus, both partners should answer a list of questions that cover every possible subject of disagreement.
 For example, if both partners share the same vision for the business’s brand identity, there’s a low likelihood of creative differences with marketing materials.

 Your answers should also be as specific as possible so you can envision particular scenarios.
 Are you prepared to answer phone calls from your partner at 1 am?
-What is the maximum amount of your own money that you are prepared to spend in your first year of business?
-This is one of those conversations where it helps to imagine things going wrong, or if your partner has a different opinion.
+What is the maximum amount of your own money you are prepared to spend in your first year of business?
+This is one of those conversations where it helps to imagine things going wrong or if your partner has a different opinion.